 There is something about duck and berries that just seem to go together.
 A simple stir-fry is the perfect way to combine the two for a quick dinner.
 Use your favorite stir fry ingredients, I went with julienned bell pepper, shitake mushrooms, snap peas, broccoli, water chestnuts and bamboo shoots for crunch, and finished it with blackberries for a touch of sweetness.
 This dish is a great way to stretch out a little duck to feed a lot of people.

 Add the berries at the very end of the cooking process to keep them intact.
 Serve the stir fry over rice, or, my favorite, with softened rice noodles mixed in at the very end.

-cut into thin slices
+2 duck breast, skin on or skinned, cut into thin slices

 2 cups snap peas

 2 cups broccoli

 2 bell peppers, julienned

 1 can each of water chestnuts and bamboo shoots

 1 pound fresh berries (use whatever is local or looks good at the market now)